 - If an infection is found, treatment will be prescribed.

 - If cervical abnormalities are found, further tests will be done.
-When your doctor determines the cause, she will discuss treatment options with you.
+Once the cause is determined, a treatment plan will be outlined.
 Further tests may include:

 Call Your Doctor